tfpauly/privacy-proxy/draft-privacypass-rate-limit-tokens.md

 - "issuer_encap_key_id" is a collision-resistant hash that identifies the Issuer Encryption Key, generated as SHA256(EncapsulationKey).

-- "encrypted_token_request" is an encrypted structure that contains an OriginTokenRequest value, calculated as described in {{encrypt-origin}}.
+- "encrypted_token_request" is an encrypted structure that contains an InnerTokenRequest value, calculated as described in {{encrypt-origin}}.

 - "request_signature" is computed as described in {{index-proof}}.